 Under Hale's guidance, Patrick Smith closed out the 2009 season with six straight victories to give him a total of 14 singles wins on the year.
 The 14 victories were tied for the second most wins in the single season record books.
 Hale also led the 'Roos to unprecedented success at the Wilson/ITA Central Region Championships, as he coached players to the Round of 16 for the first time in school history.

-Hale has made great strides with the women's program in seven seasons.
+Hale has made great strides with the women's program in eight seasons.

 2014 was the first for UMKC in the WAC and it had to cope with the loss of two of the top players in school history.
 The squad advanced to the league tournament semifinals despite that, and was led individually by Dimitra Stavrianakou, earning All-WAC honors, as well as Amelie Amsallem who was an All-WAC doubles pick.